Breakdowns (comics): Publication history

 Breakdowns was originally published in an edition that sold less than 3000 copies in 1977 by Belier Press as Breakdowns: From Maus to Now, collecting strips that had appeared between 1972 and 1977 in various underground publications, including Arcade, which Spiegelman had co-edited.
 Unusually for American comics at the time, it was published in hardcover.

 It was republished in an expanded edition by Pantheon Books in 2008 and retitled Breakdowns: Portrait of the Artist as a Young %@&*!, with a new introductory comic and long afterword which nearly double the length of the original book.
 When Spiegelman had been working on In the Shadow of No Towers, a book with many of the formal concerns of Breakdowns, his editor at Pantheon Books, Dan Frank, approached him to reprint Breakdowns.

 Style and analysis

 Spiegelman visually relates the story of a boy who bullied him and spat on his mother in his youth, echoing with irony the well-known Charles Atlas advertisements such as "The Insult that Made a Man out of Mac" that ran in comic books.
 He fills the dialog balloons with text from Viktor Shklovsky's essay "Art as Technique".

 Reception and legacy

 The volume failed to capture a wide audience.
 Spiegelman says this indifference was the impetus to take on Maus.
+Later criticism has positioned Breakdowns as a key transitional work in Spiegelman’s development, foreshadowing his mature experiments in Maus and influencing subsequent generations of formalist cartoonists.